-The culture of the organisation does not tolerate fraud.
-Policies have been drawn up to ensure that the organisation's officers are aware of their responsibilities in relation to fraud, and the implications where a case of fraud arises.
-Procedures are in place to control fraud, including a questionnaire and fraud risk register; but it is recognised that it is not possible to give a guarantee that a case of fraud could not arise.
+The organisation's culture does not tolerate fraud.
+Policies have been implemented to ensure that the organisation's officers are aware of their responsibilities in relation to fraud, and the implications where a case of fraud arises.
+Procedures are in place to control fraud, including a questionnaire and fraud risk register; but it is recognised that it is not possible to provide a guarantee that a case of fraud could not arise.
 There were no cases of fraud in the year ending 31 March 2023.